Deals of the day-Mergers and acquisitions

 ** Australia and New Zealand Banking Group has agreed to sell its 55 percent stake in a Cambodian joint venture to Japan’s J Trust, as the lender exits a string of minority holdings to streamline its capital requirements.

-** China regulatory authorities have approved the $18 billion sale of Toshiba Corp’s chip unit to a consortium led by U.S. private equity firm Bain Capital, Japanese public broadcaster NHK reported, without citing sources.
+** Toshiba Corp said that China regulators have approved the $18 billion sale of its chip unit to a consortium led by U.S. private equity firm Bain Capital, marking the end to a year-long saga surrounding its most prized asset.

 ** Finnish healthcare company Terveystalo has agreed to buy Swedish rival Attendo’s Finnish operations for 233 million euros ($275 million).